showBeginner/Rust_Practice/terminal_tui/README.md

-# terminal_tui is the termainl user interface app with Rust language
+# terminal_tui is the tui app with Rust language
 ---
 ## Description